A Unified Scheme of Central Symmetric Shape-Invariant Potentials: The Special Cases

-is again the 3D harmonic oscillator, but with different signs of remainder for odd and even $\ell$.
-The positive remainder is due to odd $\ell$ and thus positive eigenenergies, and the minus remainder is due to even $\ell$ and thus negative eigenenergies.
-The negative energy spectrum for the positive 3D harmonic oscillator may be considered as upside-down potentials \cite{Bender2012}.
+This CP corresponds to the 3-DHO potential, but with different signs of the remainder for odd and even angular momenta.
+The positive remainder corresponds to odd $\ell$ and, consequently, positive eigenenergies.
+Conversely, the negative remainder corresponds to even $\ell$ and, therefore, negative eigenenergies.
+The spectrum of 3-DHO potential is rigorously known to be entirely positive and real, but the negative eigenvalues of energy for the positive 3-DHO potential may be interpreted as upside-down potentials \cite{Bender2012}.